An Overview of Simple Tooth Extractions

 Determining the Right Moment for Tooth Extraction

 Typically, if you have a broken tooth or one that is damaged by decay, our dentists can make the repair with a tooth-colored filling, dental crown, or other similar treatment.
-When damage is too severe, however, those fixes are no longer an option and we may recommend extraction.
+When damage is too severe, however, those fixes are no longer an option and we may recommend tooth extraction.

 Moving forward with extraction may make the most sense if:

 Each patient is different.
-Before we press on with treatment, our dentists will fully assess your condition and determine if the tooth extraction procedure is indeed the correct path to pursue.
+Before we press on with treatment, our dentists will fully assess your condition and determine if the tooth extraction procedure is indeed the correct path to pursue.If a more conservative option is viable, such as root canal therapy, we will always move in that direction first.

-How the Procedure Will Go
+How the Tooth Extraction ProcedureWill Go

 Aftercare Preview: What You’ll Need to Do